News

 8

-Cory Hernandez over 10 years ago
+Cory Hernandez almost 11 years ago

 6: If you actually read our piece, you would see that we did talk about sexual assault and rape culture in general, that we only addressed Title IX where relevant, and that we do talk about MIT's policies (see: COD rules, MIT Mind Hand Book, etc.).
 We don't say isawyou is a violation of Title IX, we say it furthers rape culture.
 Just like all of our examples--they further rape culture.
 Whether or not all of these things violate Title IX or MIT policies wasn't what we were arguing, so you clearly missed the point and just read what you wanted to read.